foxik/vim-makejob/README.md

 extendable, and many are already included in Vim. _MakeJob_ uses compilers.

-Also, it's possible to use `autocmd` to set the compiler of your choice automatically.
-Just for the sake of completeness, an example of that trick would like like this:
+It's also possible to use `autocmd` to set the compiler of your choice automatically.
+An example of that trick would like like this:

 `autocmd!
 FileType python compiler pylint`